zopefoundation/zope.component/docs/narr.rst

 .. currentmodule:: zope.component

-This package, together with `zope.interface`, provides facilities for defining, registering and looking up components.
+This package, together with :mod:`zope.interface`, provides facilities for defining, registering and looking up components.
 There are two basic kinds of components: adapters and utilities.